YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 What if I already booked surgery or travel?

-If you already booked surgery and the shedding suddenly became heavy, do not hide it from the clinic.
-Send clear photos in consistent lighting, explain when the shedding began, and describe any recent illness, childbirth, diet change, weight loss, new medication, stopped medication, thyroid issue, low ferritin, or severe stress.
+If you already booked surgery and shedding suddenly becomes heavy, do not hide it from the clinic.
+Send clear photos in consistent lighting, explain when it began, and describe any recent illness, childbirth, diet change, weight loss, new medicine, stopped medicine, thyroid issue, low ferritin, or severe stress.
 A delay is better than an operation planned on a misleading scalp picture.

-Travel pressure is real, especially for international patients.
-Flights, hotels, deposits, and time away from work can make postponement feel painful.
+Travel pressure is real, especially when flights, hotels, deposits, and time away from work are already arranged.
 Still, donor grafts are more valuable than a booking date.
-If the diagnosis is unclear, postponing can protect the long term result.
+If the diagnosis is unclear, postponing can protect the long-term result.
 It is better to lose time than to use grafts in the wrong surgical moment.

 Decision card comparing active shedding with a stable hair loss pattern before transplant planning